jyguzman/inventory-challenge-prod/README.md

 ## Usage

-Visit the Replit at https://replit.com/@jyguzman/inventory-tracking-app, and click "Run" to start up the application.
+Visit the Replit at https://replit.com/@jyguzman/inventory-challenge-prod, and click "Run" to start up the application.

 You can view a list of al current items by clicking the 'Read Inventory' button.
 Each item has an ID, name, quantity, and city.
+The inventory list also includes a short description of the weather for the city each item is in, with the data being pulled from the Open Weather API.
+There are 5 cities to choose from when creating an item.

 You can create a new item by providing the listed details: name, quantity, and city.